parkerpettit/transaction_transformer/README.md

 ## Weights & Biases
 - Set `WANDB_API_KEY` in your environment and `wandb login` once
 - Artifacts used by default when `use_local_inputs: false` (recommended)

+## LoRA
+- LoRA adapters are available via `lora_pytorch`.
+The finetune script has an example toggle you can adapt.